draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

     # model = model loaded with libsbml
     gapfiller.find_missing_genes(model, <params>)

-Then, the missing reactions are identified in a similar matter.
-The biggest differences is that this part relies on the model loaded with COBRApy, while the gene-finding part relies on the model loaded with libSBML.
+Then, the missing reactions are identified in a similar manner.
+The biggest difference is that this part relies on the model loaded with COBRApy, while the gene-finding part relies on the model loaded with libSBML.